vsm/vsm-box/README.md

   given as prop to VsmAutocomplete, see [`there`](https://github.com/vsmjs/vsm-autocomplete).
 - `placeholder`: {String|Boolean}:
   given as prop to VsmAutocomplete.
+  Defines what text should be shown in an empty VsmBox (in its empty 'endTerm').
 - `max-string-lengths`: {Object}:
   given as prop to VsmAutocomplete:
   limits the string-length of match-items in autocomplete's selection panel.